takuti/takuti.me/_content/en/note/fairness.md

 - **Distribution**: How/when will the dataset be distributed?
 Will the dataset be distributed under a copyright or other intellectual property (IP) license, and/or under applicable terms of use?
 - **Maintenance**: Who will be responsible for supporting, hosting, and maintaining the dataset?
 Will the dataset be updated?
 If so, how often, by whom, and how will updates be communicated to its consumers?

-By asking intentional questions and examining given data, subsequent solutions will better reflect the reality and become more impactful.
-It is a communication tool to build trust between consumers and producers, as [they often conflict](/note/the-producer-consumer-gap/) due to the difference in perspectives.
+By examining a dataset and documenting its intentions, subsequent solutions can better reflect the reality in terms of strengths, weaknesses, opportunities, and threats of the data, making its applications more impactful and sustainable in a very context.
+It is also a communication tool to build trust between consumers and producers, as [they often conflict](/note/the-producer-consumer-gap/) due to the difference in perspectives.

-Coming back to the example of food ingredients, it is essential as much as we care about their traceability by going to farmers' markets and looking for "Made in XXX" and "Organic" labels at supermarkets.
+Coming back to the example of food ingredients, datasheets are essential as much as we care about their traceability by going to farmers' markets and looking for "Made in XXX" and "Organic" labels at supermarkets.
 Documenting where the sources are coming from, what kind of intermediate processing was done, and who made the products available from farms to factories to last-mile deliveries enables both chefs and eaters to be more confident in the dishes they eventually cook/eat.

 It's about transparency and accountability.